-This is to certify that the above-mentioned electrical loads and supporting documents have been reviewed in accordance with EPT-EEDI Validation Guidelines and the review shows a reasonable confidence for use of the above PAE in EEDI calculations.
+This is to certify that the above-mentioned electrical loads and supporting documents have been reviewed in accordance with EPT-EEDI Validation guidelines and the review shows a reasonable confidence for use of the above PAE in EEDI calculations.

-The date of review: Statement of validation No. This statement is valid on condition that the electric power characteristics of the ship do not change.
+Statement of validation no. Date of review:

+This statement is valid on the condition that the electric power characteristics of the ship do not change.